Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

 \subsection{Structure of the paper}

-\cref{secSetup} describes the technical setup for the paper, which is brought together in \cref{secThmsAB} to construct $\Theta$ and prove \cref{TheoremA,TheoremB}. \cref{secThmC}, which is almost entirely algebraic, then proves \cref{TheoremC}.
-The remaining sections can be read somewhat independently of each other: \cref{secTonk} looks at Tonkonog's criterion in light of our results and proves \cref{TheoremD}; \cref{secRealToric} studies the case of real toric Lagrangians and proves that they split-generate the Fukaya category in characteristic $2$ (\cref{TheoremE}); \cref{sechatPhi} analyses the map $\hatPhi$ in the settings of \cref{TheoremG,TheoremJ}; and \cref{secNonMonotone} discusses the non-monotone versions of our results, as sumarised in \cref{sscNonMonotone}, including the proof that toric fibres split-generate (\cref{TheoremL}).
-The paper ends with three appendices, covering respectively the generation criterion, some $A_\infty$-algebra lemmas used in the proof of \cref{TheoremC}, and the quantum cohomology of monotone toric manifolds as needed for \cref{secRealToric}.
+Section~\ref{secSetup} describes the technical setup for the paper, which is brought together in Section~\ref{secThmsAB} to construct $\Theta$ and prove Theorems~\ref{TheoremA} and~\ref{TheoremB}.
+Section~\ref{secThmC}, which is almost entirely algebraic, then proves Theorem~\ref{TheoremC}.
+The remaining sections can be read somewhat independently of each other: Section~\ref{secTonk} looks at Tonkonog's criterion in light of our results and proves Theorem~\ref{TheoremD}; Section~\ref{secRealToric} studies the case of real toric Lagrangians and proves that they split-generate the Fukaya category in characteristic $2$ (Theorem~\ref{TheoremE}); Section~\ref{sechatPhi} analyses the map $\hatPhi$ in the settings of Theorems~\ref{TheoremG} and~\ref{TheoremJ}; and Section~\ref{secNonMonotone} discusses the non-monotone versions of our results, as sumarised in Section~\ref{sscNonMonotone}, including the proof that toric fibres split-generate (Theorem~\ref{TheoremL}).
+The paper ends with three appendices, covering respectively the generation criterion, some $A_\infty$-algebra lemmas used in the proof of Theorem~\ref{TheoremC}, and the quantum cohomology of monotone toric manifolds as needed for Section~\ref{secRealToric}.